Stevia Sweet Leaf Seeds: Balcony Herb Wins

 • Give each stevia plant its own container so it is not crowded by mint, basil, lemon balm, or other fast-growing herbs.

-• Use a movable pot if your balcony gets strong wind, reflected heat, or sudden cold nights.
+• Use a lightweight, movable pot if your balcony gets strong wind, reflected heat, or sudden cold nights.

 • Keep the plant where you can easily check moisture, pinch stems, and harvest leaves.